kara-lang/Kara/README.md

 # Kara

-A lightweight programming language inspired by Swift.
+An experimental lightweight programming language inspired by Swift.